Safeguarding Data in Multimodal AI: A Differentially Private Approach to CLIP Training: Experiments

-We present the classification accuracy of \dpclip on the four datasets under various $\epsilon$ in table \ref{tab1:utilityprivacytradeoff}.
+We present the classification accuracy of \dpclip on the four datasets under various $\epsilon$ in Table \ref{tab1:utilityprivacytradeoff}.
+We report the mean of 10 trials in Table \ref{tab1:utilityprivacytradeoff} and leave the standard deviations to Appendix \ref{sec.classification}.
 We observe that \dpclip is able to recover features under the regime with stringent privacy parameters.
 In particular, for all datasets, $\epsilon=1$ performs within $1\%$ of $\epsilon=10$, which indicates the strong potential of \dpclip to offer better privacy guarantees while maintaining utility.